ralphje/imagemounter/docs/python.rst

 For instance, a LUKS volume may contain a LVM system that contains a Ext volume.
 This would create a :class:`Disk` with a :class:`Volume` containing a :class:`Volume` which contains the actual Ext :class:`Volume`.
 Subvolumes are managed through :class:`imagemounter.VolumeSystem`s, which is used by both the :class:`Volume` and :class:`Disk` classes.

-Most operations are managed on a :class:`Volume` level, although RAIDs (and volume detection) are managed on a :class:`Disk` level and reconstruction is performed on a :class:`ImageParser` level.
+Most operations are managed on a :class:`Volume` level, although individual disk file mounting (and volume detection) is performed on a :class:`Disk` level and reconstruction is performed on a :class:`ImageParser` level.
 This means the following main parts make up the Python package:

 - :class:`imagemounter.ImageParser`, maintaining a list of Disks, providing several methods that are carried out on all disks (e.g. mount) and reconstruct.
-- :class:`imagemounter.Disk`, which represents a single disk iamge and can be mounted, added to RAID, and maintain volumes.
+- :class:`imagemounter.Disk`, which represents a single disk iamge and can be mounted, and maintain volumes.
 It is also responsible for maintaining the write cache.
+Although a Disk is able to detect volumes, a Volume has similar capabilities.
 - :class:`imagemounter.Volume`, which can detect its own type and fill its stats, can be mounted, and maintain subvolumes.
 - :class:`imagemounter.VolumeSystem`, which is used to manage subvolumes and can detect volumes from a volume system.